Mon (emblem): Design

-The degree of variation tolerated differ from mon to mon as well.
-For example, the paulownia crest with 5-7-5 leaves is reserved for the prime minister, whereas paulownia with fewer leaves could be used by anyone.
+The degree of variation tolerated differs from mon to mon as well.
+For example, the paulownia crest with 5-7-5 flowers is reserved for the prime minister, whereas paulownia with fewer flowers could be used by anyone.
 The imperial chrysanthemum also specifies 16 petals, whereas chrysanthemum with fewer petals are used by other lesser imperial family members.

 Japanese heraldry does not have a cadency or quartering system, but it is not uncommon for cadet branches of a family to choose a slightly different mon from the senior branch.
 Each princely family (shinnōke), for example, uses a modified chrysanthemum crest as their mon.
 Mon holders may also combine their mon with that of their patron, benefactor or spouse, sometimes creating increasingly complicated designs.

-Mon are essentially monochrome; the color does not constitute part of the design and they may be drawn in any color.